mxndyj/Data-Portfolio/SQL/GooglePlayStore/readme.md

 - **Script:** `avg_rating_by_category.sql`
 - **Why it matters:** Helps product teams focus on segments with the happiest users.
 - **Insight:**
-  - **Education** leads at **4.39 ± 0.25**—a small niche with consistently high satisfaction.
+  - **Education** leads at **4.39 ± 0.25**, a small niche with consistently high satisfaction.
   - **Games** average **4.29 ± 0.37** but with wider swings, meaning only standout titles rise above the noise.

 ### Q2: Do paid apps get better ratings than free ones?
 - **Script:** `free_vs_paid_ratings.sql`
-- **Why it matters:** Informs monetization strategy—does charging upfront correlate with happier users?
+- **Why it matters:** Informs monetization strategy, does charging upfront correlate with happier users?
 - **Insight:**
   - Paid apps average **4.27★** (647 titles) vs. **4.19★** (8 719 free apps).
-  - A small 0.08-star gap suggests a slight edge for paid apps, though many “free” apps use in-app purchases.
+  - A small 0.08 star gap suggests a slight edge for paid apps, though many “free” apps use in-app purchases.

 ### Q3: How do app sizes impact ratings?
 - **Script:** `size_vs_rating.sql`
 - **Why it matters:** Determines if users reward “premium” (larger) apps or prefer lightweight experiences.
 - **Insight:**
-  - **> 50 MB** apps score **4.28 ± 0.39**—likely well-built games or professional tools.
+  - **> 50 MB** apps score **4.28 ± 0.39**, likely well-built games or professional tools.
   - **10–50 MB** apps average **4.18**, but show more variability.
   - **< 10 MB** lag at **4.13 ± 0.60**, spanning simple utilities to under-maintained experiments.